FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 of this system is that it gives FreeCAD support for variants at a very low level and only one mechanism is needed.
 Additionally, this system has the potential to be used for concurrency because reads and writes can be captured temporarily.
-A drawback of this approach is that each property type with each property access needs to be touched.
+A drawback of this approach is that the code of each property type with each property access needs to be touched.

 ### Chosen directions